Live

 Cost

-AWS IoT that powers Live is completely serverless.
+AWS AppSync Events that powers Live is completely serverless.
 So you don’t get charged when it’s not in use.

 It’s also pretty cheap.
-With a free tier of 500k events per month and roughly $1.00 per million for the next billion messages.
+It’s roughly $1.00 per million messages and $0.08 per million connection minutes.
 You can check out the details here.

 This approach has been economical even for large teams with dozens of developers.